Dedicated CPU Linodes

 Scientific computing

-Scientific computing is a term used to describe the process of using computing power to solve complex scientific problems that are either impossible, dangerous, or otherwise inconvenient to solve via traditional means.
-Often considered the "Third Pillar" of modern science behind Theoretical Analysis and Experimentation, Scientific Computing has quickly become a prevalent tool in scientific spaces.
+Scientific computing is the term used to describe the use of computing power to solve complex scientific problems that are either impossible, dangerous, or otherwise inconvenient to solve via traditional means.
+Scientific computing involves numerical modeling, simulation, and other CPU-intensive operations that require consistent computational throughput.
+Many scientific workflows run long-duration or iterative jobs where even minor performance fluctuations can slow results.

 Machine learning